pretix/pretix-docs/docs/contributing-to-the-docs/mkdocs.md

 Save screenshots in one of the directories in `/pretix-docs/site/assets/screens/`.
 If there is no directory corresponding to your subject, create a new one.
-Choose a simple and descriptive name for the screenshot.
+Choose a straightforward and descriptive name for the screenshot.
 Use a hyphen-minus `-` to separate two words in the filename.

-## Image Descriptions
+## Image descriptions

 You can find basic information on how to write a good image description at [Axess Lab](https://axesslab.com/alt-texts/).
 This is how you include an image description in markdown: